 If a blood clot as such breakaway, it can cause pulmonary embolism, where the blood clot travels up to the lungs and cause blockage in the arteries.
 Your lifestyle or your habits might be putting your body at risk unknowingly.

 Find out if you are guilty of these habits and how to avoid blood clots.

 Sitting For Too Long

-You might be guilty of this practice either due to your job requirements or because you are binge-watching your favorite show.
+You might be guilty of this practice either due to your job requirements or because you are binge-watching your favourite show.
 Sitting for extended periods is a major risk factor for deep vein thrombosis.
 Whether you are relaxing or working, make it a habit to take a small walk every 30 minutes.
 This practice will ensure that your blood circulation keeps flowing.

 Hydrate On The Move

 However, flying increases the chance of dehydration and makes you sit for long periods which can affect your vein health.
-Sitting continuously for more than 2 hours while flying or traveling by road can cause the risk of developing blood clots to increase.
-Walking breaks taken every one to one and a half hours while traveling by car can reduce the risks.
+Sitting continuously for more than 2 hours while flying or travelling by road can cause the risk of developing blood clots to increase.
+Walking breaks taken every one to one and a half hours while travelling by car can reduce the risks.
 If flying by plane, then try to have a small walk between the aisles as often as possible to keep your calf muscles pumping.

-Many airlines carry seatback cards which will show you exercises that can be carried out while seated to prevent the formation of blood clots.
+Many airlines carry seatback cards that will show you exercises that can be carried out while seated to prevent the formation of blood clots.
 Movements that trigger the calf muscles such as rocking your feet back and forth can help in healthy blood flow, reducing the risks of blood clots.

 Since dehydration is one of the main culprits of blood clot development, it is best to stay away from liquids containing caffeine, alcohol, and sugary drinks.
 You can also use compression stockings to prevent any formation of blood clots, preferably prescribed by your doctor or get them over the counter.